Peaceful massage studio in Milwaukee featuring warm lighting, natural decor, and a soft green massage table for therapeutic bodywork sessions.

 • Foundational Craniosacral Therapy

-My continuing education centers on understanding pain from a structural and nervous-system perspective — how tension patterns form, how they persist, and what helps them change.
-I pull from clinical massage, movement science, and somatic principles to work with both the biomechanics and the lived experience of pain.
+My continuing education centers on understanding pain from a structural and nervous-system perspective — how tension patterns form, how they persist, and how they change.
+I integrate clinical massage, movement science, and somatic principles to work with both biomechanics and the lived experience of pain.

 In short: I’ve spent years geeking out over how bodies work, and I bring that curiosity and care into every session.